 I had a rather strange stay here.
 It was a first time experience with airbnb and was excited when I saw Robert's place.
 I was returning for my 50th class reunion and was familiar with the area.
 I used to work down the street.
 I love cats but upon arriving at this residence the stench of cat urine, spray and everything smell cat related was almost unreal.
 I had booked for five days.
 I had the larger bedroom which was quite comfortable as long as the door stayed shut which was one of the rules.
 The renovated bathroom was also real nice.
 The small refrig. outside the bedroom door was stuffed to the gills with containers of food.
 No room for anything I might have had to put inside.
 The kitchen floor was extremely filthy, stuff was everywhere, and the kitchen refrigerator and freezer was also stuffed with containers and packed to the hilt (which Robert said belonged to the other guest)and not clean.
 After three days the bagels were hard as a rock and the Entenman's pastry was stale.
 All of this was horrible enough, but the topper was the smell.
 After three days my friend down the road said to come and stay there so I did.
 Robert had gone to work when I left.
 Robert travels alot and I don't understand why four cats were necessary.
 This house has great potential but without all the air diffusers and other room deodorizers (all which had no effect).
 All of this poses a health issue along with a filth issue.
 There seems to be a hoarding problem also.
 I need say no more.

-1. Sharyn was supposed to check (email hidden) in the afternoon.
+1. Sharyn was supposed to check in at 3 pm in the afternoon.
 She arrived without calling at 9:30 am.
 It was a Saturday morning and I was in the middle of cleaning the house, getting her room ready and cleaning the kitchen.
 Additionally there was a worker installing $5000.00 worth of blinds in all of the rooms since one of my guests wanted to make sure the rooms would be dark.

 2. Sharyn had asked 8 months before for a television since she said she needed a tv on to sleep and I bought installed 3 televisions and cable in the rooms.